yoshuawuyts/vmd/README.md

    preview.

  - **Standard input:** View any markdown text from other programs by piping another program's output in to vmd.
+Check out the [examples](#examples) for cool use cases.

  - **Navigation:** Navigate within linked sections in a document, open relative links to other documents in the same window or in a new one (`shift-click`),